 - Is that identity held by people of all generations in your congregation?

 - What are you saying theologically about the weight that money has in your church culture by your decisions to visually marginalize the offering or tithe by moving it online?

 - And what does that communicate about how the church views money in the congregational culture?

 - And how do those concerns weigh against the needs and opinions of the young adults in your congregation who are more comfortable interacting with the world through their phone?

-This post is the first in an occasional series written by Martin Jimenez, the Pivot NW Program Manager.
+This post is the third in an occasional series written by Martin Jimenez, the Pivot NW Program Manager.
 As part of our open-source philosophy we reveal the decision-making process behind some of our experimentation on using new technology to aid in our research and innovation efforts.
 We hope that our experimentation can inspire churches toward appropriate technologies, and in other directions as appropriate to their ministry contexts.